ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 * `listenerLanConfig` (object)
 	* description: ID of the listening (inbound) LAN.
 Lan ID can be set directly or via reference.
 	* properties:
-		* `lanId` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
 		* `lanIdRef` (object)
 			* description: LanIDRef references to a Lan to retrieve its ID
 			* properties: